WXM99/ReadNotes/AL/CHP10P-NP-NPC.md

 - ### *Prop* NP-complete

   > - A given problem Π belong to the NPc class.
-  > - If there exists a polynomial time deterministic algorithm to decide or solve Π.
-  > - Then every problem in the NP class can be decided or solved by a polynomial time deterministic algorithm.
+  > - If there exists a polynomial time deterministic algorithm to decide or solve Π. Then every problem in the NP class can be decided or solved by a polynomial time deterministic algorithm.
 (NP = P)

+- ### *Prove* NPc

+  > - A given problem Π belong to the NP class.
+  > - Exist a NPc problem Π' can reduce to Π.
+  > - Then Π is NPc.

 - ### *Cmp* NP-hard & NP-complete